 The body language of the speaker was appropriate, with nice gesturing to complement the talk, at times the speaker tended to grip the lectern and thus became stiff, but quickly recovered.
 Sometimes the speaker talks down or just in general has his head down, which might be just a result of the recording angle or due to the presence of the fixed microphone.
 It seems that the speaker saw his slides on a screen on the table in front of him and not on a screen somewhere in the direction of the audience, which means he looks down quite a lot.

 The slides were at points too detailed (text too small, figures likely unreadable to some audience members), I would also not pick a grey background for reasons of contrast (if an old projector is used or the room is too bright).
 The slides contained a lot of visual and not textual content, which is great!

+-great!

+Style comment: The text would deserve intro and concluding sentences.
+In this format, it is a great list of points that might or might not continue.

 10) I will start by saying that the presentation is of very high quality that I can only hope to achieve one day.
 Nevertheless, since I was vehemently looking for something not-entirely-positive to say, I have the following remarks: